kubernetes/website/content/en/docs/concepts/services-networking/_index.md

 The components of the architecture consist of the following:

 * Nodes that can be virtual (VM) or physical.

 * Pods configured on each node with one or more containers.

-* Pods on each node that come with their own IP (v4, v6, dualstack) address and run in their own network namespace.
+* Pods on each node that come with their own IP (v4-only, v6-only, 4/6 dual stack) and MAC address(es) run in their own network namespace.

-* Pods use a virtual "link" between the network namespace pod interface and root network namespace.
+* Pods use a virtual "link" between the pod network namespace and root network namespace.
+This permits pod packets to utilize network functions defined in the root network namespace

-* L2bridge allows communications between pods on the same node or different nodes.
+* L2bridge allows communications between pods on the same node.

-* CNI plugin supporting different forms of pod networking.
-Some employ and virtual overlay network in which Pod packets are encapsulated and tunneled between pods on different hosts.
-Others utilize native network functions.
+* CNI plugin supporting different forms of inter-pod networking.
+Some plugins employ a virtual overlay network in which packets are encapsulated and tunneled between pods on different nodes.
+Other CNI plugins use L3 IP networking to route packets between pods on different hosts.
+You have a multitude of CNI plugins that can best meet your cluster network requirements.

-Add closing sentence.
+You might discover a different variant of this architecture that you prefer to run in your environment.
+However, it should meet the network requirements noted above.

 ### Containers on the same pod